Watch These Documentaries About Plastic Pollution

 Plastic is intertwined throughout our everyday life: straws, shopping bags, toothbrush, face wash, pens, and even clothes.
 But plastic isn’t fantastic.
 In A Plastic Ocean, Australian journalist Craig Lesson teamed up with free diver Tanya Streeter, scientists and researchers to uncover the alarming impact of plastic on marine ecosystems around the world.

 Vice Garbage Island: An Ocean Full of Plastic

 Vice explored the North Pacific Gyre, home of the Great Pacific Garbage Patch: a mythical, Texas-sized island made entirely of our trash.

 American Masters’ A Fierce Green Fire, chronicles 50 years of environmental grassroots and global activism from the 1960s-2009.
 Narrated by Robert Redford, Meryl Streep, Ashley Judd, Van Jones and Isabel Allende, the film is divided into five acts: the conservation movement, pollution and cleanup, Greenpeace, global resources, and climate change.

 Watch it: PBS

 Susan Yin is IDA's Communications, Design and Digital Projects Manager.
-Prior to joining the IDA, she received her Masters in Environmental Human Geography and worked for a grassroots climate change organization in the DC Metro area.
+Prior to joining the IDA, she received her Masters in Environmental Human Geography from UCL and worked for Purpose Climate Lab, Chesapeake Climate Action Network, among others.